a4lamber/data_eng/linux_shell_scripting/linux_shell.md

 filters are shell commands:

+- Filter command的定义是a command which can accept input from standard input and send output to standard output.

   - Takes input from standatrd input (`stdin` in this case keyboard)

   - send output to standard ouptu (`stdout` in this case terminal)

   - transform input data to output data

-- Examples: wc, cat, more, head, sort
+- 常见的filter command 包括: wc, cat, more, head, sort
-- Filters can be chained together
+- Filters can be chained together with pipe command

 pipe command `|`

-- for chaining filter commands
+- for chaining **filter commands**

 - Example: `command1 | command2`
 - output of command 1 is the input of command 2